aswinaus/ML/README.md

 Machine Learning experiment tracking, model checkpointing

 **Document Classification Solution :**
 A dual encoder / zero-shot NLI-style classifier where the labels guide semantics.
-This is a semantic matching model — not a classification head.
+This is a semantic matching model — not a classification head

-Rncoder architecture for the semantic dual-encoder model.
-The encoder is shared for docs and labels.
+Encoder architecture for the semantic dual-encoder mode.
+The encoder is shared for docs and labels

 The model outputs embeddings and similarity scores directly.
 LoRA adapters can be fine-tuned further via GRPO reward signals training a two-tower (dual encoder) embedding model similar to:
 Zero-shot NLI (e.g., BART-NLI, DeBERTa-NLI)